-My resultant garment was developed as a fabric, to test and prepare the basis for a future interactive system, which fused MEMS (micro-electro-mechanical-systems) with textile elements, to create a scent delivery system that adds function to fashion design.
+My resultant garment was developed as a ‘responsive fabric’, to test and prepare the basis for a future interactive system, which fused MEMS (micro-electro-mechanical-systems) with textile elements, to create a scent delivery system that adds function to fashion design.

-I researched the project in the healthcare sector (geriatric care and people living with HIV & AIDS) and the idea was originally inspired by my own bipolar affective disorder diagnosis in 1993; I. The project was funded by an AHRB Small Award (2002).
+I researched the project in the healthcare sector (geriatric care and people living with HIV & AIDS) and the idea was originally inspired by my own bipolar affective disorder diagnosis in 1993.

 |Keywords/subjects not otherwise listed:||the senses, scent, emotional wellbeing, second skin, textiles, fashion design, neurobiological delivery mechanism, glands, nervous system, heart, nanotechnology, mood|